ozfortress/ozfortress_docs/docs/rules/global.md

 ### 4.1.
 Team Aliases and Avatars
 All team aliases and avatars must be appropriate and will be contextually reviewed by ozfortress administrators.
 Team aliases or avatars referencing an established company or brand without explicit approval are not permitted.

 #### 4.1.1.
-Team Alias Guidelines
+Team Alias & Profile Guidelines
-Team aliases may not contain the following:
+Team aliases and profiles cannot contain the following:

-- emojis or special characters
+- Emojis or special characters.
-- blank characters or characters to otherwise break the name field
+- Blank characters or characters to otherwise break the name field.
-- links/URLs
+- Links or URLs.
+- A person's name or likeness.
+This excludes celebrities and political figures.
+    - ozfortress staff reserve the right to make contradictory rulings to this on a case-by-case basis.
+- Copyrighted names or branding that the team does not have express permission to use.
-- anything that violates our Community Guidelines
+- Anything that violates our Community Guidelines.

 #### 4.1.2.
 Premier Team Aliases
 Premier teams will have their aliases held to a higher standard befitting the division's status as the highest level of Australian competitive play.